neetcode-gh/leetcode/hints/eating-bananas.md

 <details class="hint-accordion">
     <summary>Hint 1</summary>
     <p>
-    Can you determine the upper bound for the possible answer?
+    Given <code>h</code> is always greater than or equal to the length of piles, can you determine the upper bound for the answer?
 How much time does it take Koko to eat a pile with <code>x</code> bananas?
     </p>
 </details>